+Pass/Fail:

+- Case Conceptualization

+- Treatment Plan

-Pass/Fail based on Case Conceptualization, Treatment Plan, and Theories of Consultation Paper.
+- Theories of Consultation Paper

+- PPE

 Practicums are graded on a pass, fail basis.
 Successful completion of the practicum is based on demonstrated mastery of academic knowledge and skills and professional competency.
-This mastery will be judged by the faculty instructor, both subjectively and objectively in a variety of ways, and will consider an student's:
+This mastery will be judged by the faculty instructor, both subjectively and objectively in a variety of ways, including, but not limited to: observation, written and oral presentations, punctuality, attendance, quality of participation in supervision conferences, and compliance with guidelines and policy contained in this Syllabus and other instructions pertaining the internship.